This article was first written in March 2019, but we gave it a spring clean in September 2020

 Example 1: boohooMAN – Cyber Monday balloon

 The concept is simple.
-A giant water balloon is suspended over some innocent member of staff.
+A poor innocent team member.
+A giant water balloon suspended over his head.
 Every time someone comments “pump”, a balloon inflates, inevitably bursting after enough pumps.
-That’s fun enough on its own, but to spice things up there was £500 worth of boohoo vouchers up for grabs for whoever’s comment finally popped the balloon.
-This campaign was put together by Social Chain, a social media content agency based in Manchester.
+That’s fun enough on its own, right?
+But to spice things up, there was £500 worth of boohoo vouchers up for grabs for whoever’s comment finally popped the balloon.
+This campaign is the work of Social Chain, a social media content agency based in Manchester.
 It clearly involved some technical wizardry on Social Chain’s part to hook the comments module up to the balloon pump, but can you think of a way to do something similar on no budget?

 Example 2: Wholesome Culture – tofu scramble